Skip to content

 Credential security

-The Connect2id server allows authentication to expire independently from a user’s session (browser or device).
+The Connect2id server is able to expire authentication independently from the user’s browser or device session.

 Just-in-time user provisioning

-An important feature for consumer applications is the ability to issue an ID token for anonymous / unauthenticated users, or to allow users to create an account during the login flow.
+One useful feature for applications is the ability to issue an ID token for anonymous / unauthenticated users, or to allow users to create an account during login.

-• Enterprises are free to define a pseudo identifier for anonymous / unauthenticated users, as well as an ACR value to indicate that to applications.
-If an application needs to authenticate the user at some point, it can make a step-up request to the Connect2id server.
+• Connect2id deployments are able to define a pseudo identifier for anonymous / unauthenticated users and a suitable ACR value to indicate that to client applications.
+If an application needs to authenticate the user at some point, it makes a step-up request to the Connect2id server.

-• The web API for plugging authentication factors allows the sign-in to paused until an account for the user is provisioned.
-This may involve the sending of a verification email or SMS, or some other action.
-Once the account is created the user may or may not be asked to authenticate.
-At the end if the sign-up is successful the Connect2id server will return a regular OpenID authentication response to the application.
+• The sign-in can be put on hold until an account for the user is provisioned.
+This may involve the sending of a verification email or some other action.
+When the account is created the user may re-authenticate.
+Upon successful sign-up completion the Connect2id server returns a regular OpenID authentication response to the application.